naziatx/Eyes/README.md

 ## Project Details
-This was a project given to students during Week 8 in the Coding Program at MIT XPro for students to bring their CSS, HTML and JavaScript skills together.
+This was a project given to students during Week 8 in the Coding Program at MIT XPro for students to better understand and apply skills in manipulating styles.
+We learned how to watch HTML, JavaScript and CSS come together!